sophiemiddleton/pyfitter/py-fitter/README.md

 To run for example:

 ```
-python process.py --file /exp/mu2e/app/users/sophie/analysis/LikelihoodAnalysis/py-fitter/filelist.txt --cat 1 --mismatch 1
+python process.py --file /exp/mu2e/app/users/sophie/analysis/LikelihoodAnalysis/py-fitter/filelist.txt --cat 1 --mismatch 1 --interpret 1
 ```

 With a file list stored in the mentioned .txt file.

-* The Main function imports the given root NTuple (s) via the use of Mu2e's pyutils (maintained by the Mu2e Analysis tools group).
+* The process function imports the given root NTuple (s) via the use of Mu2e's pyutils (maintained by the Mu2e Analysis tools group).
 This therefore assumes input is an up-to-date pyuyils.
 To get pyuyils in your python env:

 ```
 pip install git+https://github.com/Mu2e/pyutils.git